 The Burglar-Proof Vault

-On the second floor is the Burglar-proof Vault with its restored decorative cast iron wall.
-Built in 1864, the wall lining was composed of metal balls sandwiched between three steel plates that were intended to prevent a burglar from penetrating the vault.
+The Burglar-proof Vault with its restored decorative cast iron wall was built in 1864.
+The interior of the cast iron wall is composed of metal balls sandwiched between three steel plates that were intended to prevent a burglar from penetrating the vault.
 It is now part of the office of the Treasurer of the United States.

 The Cash Room

-The historic marble Cash Room on the second floor is the final stop on the tour.
-It was first used for President Grant's Inaugural Reception in 1869 and was restored to the way it looked then.
+The historic marble Cash Room was first used for President Grant's Inaugural Reception in 1869.
 It has been the site of many press conferences, meetings, receptions and bill signing ceremonies.
 Unfortunately, it was severely damaged in the fire that occurred on June 26, 1996, but the restoration to repair water damage caused by the fire is now complete.